Guacamole Toast

 Small white ceramic bowl on guacamole being mashed with a silver fork.

-2. Toast the bread in a toaster until desired color.
+2. Toast bread in until desired color.

 3. Assemble - Split the guacamole between the two slices of bread and spread to cover.
 Enjoy right away!

-Some topping ideas:
+Some additional topping ideas:

 • Sprinkle with Tajin seasoning